Kroc/retronym/docs/guide.md

 Retronym **does not** provide string escapement sequences, for example "`\n`" used to represent a new-line character in many programming languages.

-This is because: _1._ string escapement sequences have aways been a bad idea (leading to untold bugs and security issues) and _2._ not all retro systems use ASCII or even have the concept of a new-line character code (such as consoles).
+This is because: _1._ string escapement sequences have always been a bad idea (leading to untold bugs and security issues) and _2._ not all retro systems use ASCII or even have the concept of a new-line character code (such as consoles).

 ```retronym
 :announcement